bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ### Let's code our first process

-Create a LoanRequestProcessBuilder class that builds a Bonita process and returns a DesignProcessDefinition.
+Our platform is running, we can now create a LoanRequestProcessBuilder class that builds a Bonita process and returns a DesignProcessDefinition.

+[ICI J'ECRIRAIS JUSTE UNE PHRASE POUR DIRE CE QU'ON VA CODER]

 ```kotlin
 package org.bonitasoft.loanrequest.process